-I hope that the below tips would be useful for you and you’ll rock your interview!
+I’m sure that the below tips will be helpful for you as well and you’ll rock your interview process!

 1. Your technical interview will be (most probably) after the meeting with a Recruiter / Talent Sourcer, so use this opportunity to ask him/her what you can expect during the technical part: